-Strangulating Lipomas
+Strangulating Lipomas in Horses

 Horse colicking due to strangulating lipoma

-A stranglulating lipoma tends to occur acutely, rapidly and completely. | Getty Images
+A stranglulating lipoma tends to occur acutely, rapidly, and completely. | Getty Images

 Small intestinal diseases, which are responsible for 20-30% of adult horse colic cases treated at a veterinary hospital, most often involve strangulation lesions that require surgery.
 Strangulating lipomas typically affect horses older than 14 years.
 Extreme pain associated with bowel strangulation due to an intestinal lipoma creates a serious colic situation often making it difficult to manage and treat a thrashing horse.
-Once the horse is stabilized sufficiently to load on a trailer, it is best to send it to a referral hospital as bowel strangulation and associated obstruction create a true surgical condition needing immediate attention.
+Once the horse is stabilized sufficiently to load on a trailer, it is best to send it to a referral hospital, as bowel strangulation and associated obstruction create a true surgical condition needing immediate attention.

 How Does a Strangulating Obstruction Form?